lorensen/VTKExamples/src/VTKBook/Chapter6.md

 <figure id="Figure6-31">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/Testing/Baseline/Cxx/VisualizationAlgorithms/TestCutStructuredGrid.png?raw=true width="640" alt="Figure 6-31">
 </figure>
-<figcaption><b>Figure 6-31</b>.
+<figcaption style="color:blue"><b>Figure 6-31</b>.
 Cut through structured grid with plane.
 The cut plane is shown solid shaded.
 A computational plane of constant value is shown in wireframe for comparison.
 The colors correspond to flow density.
 Cutting surfaces are not necessarily planes: implicit functions such as spheres, cylinders, and quadrics can also be used. <a href="../../Cxx/VisualizationAlgorithms/CutStructuredGrid" title="CutStructuredGrid"> See CutStructuredGrid.cxx</a> and <a href="../../Python/VisualizationAlgorithms/CutStructuredGrid" title="CutStructuredGrid"> CutStructuredGrid.py</a>.</figcaption>
 </figure>

 A property of implicit functions is to convert a position into a scalar value (see tions" on page185 ).
 We can use this property in combination with a contouring algorithm (e.g., marching cubes) to generate cut surfaces.
 The basic idea is to generate scalars for each point of each cell of a dataset (using the implicit cut function), and then contour the surface value $F(x,y,z) = 0$.